Russel88/DAtest/README.md

 only the p-value associated with the second level is used.

 `predictor` can also be continuous/quantitative

-*We recommend starting out with `R = 1` (only 1 run) to check if all methods run smoothly.
-If it fails, see the bottom of this tutorial*

 **The function automatically uses multiple CPUs for fast execution**